Advantages of Mauritius Company Formation Services

 According to the Mauritius Companies Act, 2001, the name of a Mauritius company shall end with:

-The proposed company name shall not be identical or similar to the name under which another company is registered in Mauritius that the use of the name would, in the opinion of the Registrar, be likely to confuse or mislead.
+The proposed company name shall not be identical or similar to the name under which another company is registered in Mauritius and the use of the name would, in the opinion of the Registrar, be likely to confuse or mislead.

 The name shall be stated in the Memorandum and Articles of Association of the Mauritius company upon incorporation.